 SBA MARC Loans

-Manufacturing & Revitalization Capital - Flexible financing designed specifically for U.S. manufacturers
+Manufacturers Access to Revolving Credit - SBA 7(a) financing designed specifically for U.S. manufacturers

 What is an SBA MARC Loan?

-SBA MARC stands for Manufacturing and Revitalization Capital—a specialized SBA 7(a) loan program designed exclusively for U.S. manufacturers.
+SBA MARC stands for Manufacturers Access to Revolving Credit—a specialized SBA 7(a) loan delivery method designed exclusively for U.S. manufacturers, offering both term loans and revolving lines of credit.

 Simple Translation: